-Miss Campbell is a 48 year old female who has presented to A&E with a week of chest pain with some shortness of breath.
+Emily Campbell is a 48-year-old female who has presented to A&E with a week of chest pain with some shortness of breath.
 Work through the case to reach a diagnosis and form a management plan.

 - Site – Where is the chest pain?

 - Radiation – Does the pain move anywhere else (e.g. your neck, arms, back)?

-- Associated symptoms – Are there any other symptoms that seem associated? (e.g. shortness of breath)
+- Associated symptoms – Are there any other symptoms with the pain (e.g. shortness of breath, dizziness, palpitations, nausea, diaphoresis)?

 - Exacerbating/relieving factors – Does anything make it better or worse (e.g. deep breathing, leaning forwards, resting)?
 Does exertion bring on the pain?

 - Severity – On a scale of 1-10 how bad is the pain?
 Has it improved or worsened?
 What painkillers have you been taking?